vidhichadha2507/restaurant-website/README.md

 # Contributing to restaurant-website

 Welcome!
-This is your initial step in making your contribution to my restaurent website.
-This will serve as a guide for making your contibutions to this project.
+This is your initial step in making your contribution to my restaurant website.
+This will serve as a guide for making your contributions to this project.
 Do not forget to read [Contributing.MD](https://github.com/vidhichadha2507/restaurant-website/blob/main/CONTRIBUTING.md).
 Please attach a screenshot of the final output of the work that you have done while making a PR.
 If you are working on an issue, please mention it as well.

 ## Creating an Issue